Julia Morgan

 Teaching areas and professional interests

-Julia's primary teaching and research interests are around social justice and inequality; children's health and well-being; maternal and women's health; international development; global health; community development; conflict, war and humanitarian disasters; neuro-diversity; and nomadic peoples.
+Julia is a health professional by background.
+Her primary teaching and research interests focus on social justice and inequality; maternal and women's health; global health; international development; conflict, war and humanitarian disasters; participatory research methods; neuro-diversity; Indigenous Peoples and nomadic peoples.

 Education